A continuing tale of life in the boonies

 Meanwhile, Rochester’s private sector in the shape of Slim’s Tex Mex Cantina, wearying of local government’s big cultural talk and no action, has introduced poetry readings on Sundays, and stirred interest among the biker fraternity.
 Bravo, Anthony Ejarque!

-But let’s be charitable to former Mayor Walter Hoerman and assume that, freshly relieved of the burden of local office and the enormous responsibility for stamping out tobacco use in the northern hemisphere, he’ll now find time to nominate the city’s first poet laureate within months rather than years.
+But let’s be charitable to former Mayor Walter Hoerman and assume that, freshly relieved of the burden of local office and, as a physician, the enormous responsibility for stamping out tobacco use in the northern hemisphere, he’ll now find time to nominate the city’s first poet laureate within months rather than years.

 In the interim, let us keep our poetic appetites whetted with another visit to that most inspirational of spots – Blackhill in Glasgow - where I plodded as a policeman some 30 years ago.